Last Modified: 16 Jul 2014

 All departure taxes should be included in your international flight ticket.

-Please note in order for our local operator to book train tickets in Russia, we require a scanned passport copy at time of booking.
-Passport copies should be given to Intrepid no later than 60 days prior to your departure date.
+Please note in order for our local operator to book train tickets in Russia, we require each Passengers full name (first, last), Full Passport Details, Date of Birth and City of Birth.
+Please provide this information to your booking agent no later than 60 days prior to departure.

 Maximum of 16 travellers per group.